Discovering Authenticity in the Guatemalan Highlands

 Everything was close.
 Your launderer was your tienda owner who also made your tortillas, and still had dinner ready on the table for their family.
 Everyone had a story of hardship, some of good fortune and blessings, with most seemingly grateful to share a glimpse into their lives and tell their story.

-I listened and observed as much as I could to paint the truest picture of each person met, and paid attention to how their worlds were all interwoven.
+I listened and observed as much as I could to paint the truest picture of each person I met, and paid attention to how their worlds were all interwoven.

 You accounted for others when buying ingredients for a meal.
-You thought not just about yourself and the direct impact your environment had on your well-being but became aware that your life was part of a collective now.
+You thought not just about yourself and the direct impact your environment had on your well-being, but became aware that your life was part of a collective now.

-I was very present snuggled in my bed the following morning while watching the sunrise over two beautiful volcanoes.
+I was very present, snuggled in my bed the following morning while watching the sunrise over two beautiful volcanoes.
 Without the usual anxiety of “what-if” or “how” to leap without certainty, I knew there was no way I could leave.
 Life had shared glimpses into a beautiful, purposeful future and I couldn’t turn down a chance to stay.

 The “Land of Eternal Spring” and “Heart of the Mayan World” was now my home.
-The tribe I’d met led me to teaching English at a private ecoschool in the second largest city in Guatemala, Quetzaltenango (Xela) for several months.
-The opportunity tapped into my MBA, and kept me in-country while allowing time to acclimate.
+The tribe I’d met led me to teaching English at a private ecoschool in the second-largest city in Guatemala, Quetzaltenango (Xela), for several months.
+The opportunity tapped into my MBA and kept me in-country while allowing time to acclimate.

-Quite notable is Quixaya, which sits at the base of Volcan de Atitlan and has a river cutting through the town.
-After receiving their land at the conclusion of the war, a small team of families used Mayan permaculture principles to create a thriving farm spanning 3 microclimates with incredible offerings.
-Along with a team of others and within months of working with the co-op, the property had a new water turbine built and installed, generating electricity using the rivers’ power.
+Along with a team of others and within months of working with the co-op, the property had a new water turbine built and installed, generating electricity using the river’s power.
 We also negotiated with a regional roaster to buy several thousand pounds of the farm’s organic coffee, helping to generate exposure to new cafes, restaurants, stores, and hotels.
 The families started traveling to regional farmers’ markets to sell their produce, including an abundance of watercress, and started more regularly hosting tours of their volcano-side paradise.

 Quixaya, San Lucas Toliman